Kivijärvi

 Neighbouring municipalities are Kannonkoski, Karstula, Kinnula, Kyyjärvi, Perho and Viitasaari.
 The municipality is unilingually Finnish.

 The municipal coat of arms of Kivijärvi is inspired by a folktale related to Kivijärvi's church.
 According to the story, the construction work of the first church building did not progress when all the work done during the day was mysteriously destroyed during the night.
 In that case, it was decided that the site of the church would be chosen by putting a rooster on the back of the lake to drift on top of the bottom log of the church, and where the rooster would land, the church of parish would be erected there.
 The coat of arms was designed by Gustaf von Numers and was approved for use on April 18, 1963.

 Nature

 There are all together 89 lakes in Kivijärvi.
-Biggest lakes are Kivijärvi, Heitjärvi and Heikinjärvi.
+The biggest lakes are Kivijärvi, Heitjärvi and Heikinjärvi.
 Salamajärvi National Park is partly located in Kivijärvi.